Home Health Content Hub Health Insights

 Over to you – how you can help?

 With the current state of affairs, it is our responsibility as employers to take care of the health and welfare of our employees.
 At the same time, we also have to keep in line with the strict measures set by the Singapore government, including social distancing practices and compulsory telecommuting for non-essential businesses.
-Telehealth is one possible option that we can consider as a way to prioritise your employees’ health, while also helping to lessen the healthcare sector’s workload by complying to the measures set by the Singapore government.
+Telemedicine is one possible option that we can consider as a way to prioritise your employees’ health, while also helping to lessen the healthcare sector’s workload by complying to the measures set by the Singapore government.
 For more information, contact us here to find out more on the CVC and what else you can do for your company in this time of need.

 Sources: